NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 then double click the .7zip and they will unzip

-### next you need to copy ffmpeg and ffplay to /usr/bin
+### next you need to copy ffmpeg ffplay and ffprobe to /usr/local

+In the new version of Mac osx El Capitan you cant modify the system, so have to put the binaries in /usr/local

 open the terminal and cd to your downloads folder

 	cd ~/Downloads

-switch to root and copy ffmpeg and ffplay to /usr/bin
+switch to root and copy ffmpeg and ffplay to /usr/local

-	sudo cp ffplay ffmpeg /usr/bin
+	sudo cp ffplay ffmpeg probe /usr/local

 enter your admin password at the prompt